Will Hurricane Laura Hit Lafayette, Louisiana? Storm’s Latest Track & Path

 Hurricane Laura is headed toward the coast of the United States, but will the storm hit Lafayette, Louisiana?
-The latest projected path indicates that the hurricane will not pass directly over the parish, but the area will experience tropical storm conditions, according to the National Weather Service.
-The weather event will affect the coast from San Luis Pass, Texas, to the mouth of the Mississippi River.
+The latest projected path indicates the hurricane will not pass directly over the parish, but the area will experience tropical storm conditions, according to the National Weather Service.
+The weather event will affect the coast from Texas’ San Luis Pass to the mouth of the Mississippi River.

 Lafayette is under a tropical storm warning, which is a result of Laura, and the hurricane is rapidly intensifying.
 Officials expect it to strengthen to a Category 4 as it makes landfall in the U.S. The parish issued an emergency order with a curfew to residents, which the Lafayette Consolidated Government relayed on Facebook.
 It also urged inhabitants to create a basic disaster supply kit.